 - Mood changes, including depression

-It is important for women considering Essure to know that based on clinical studies, approximately 8 percent of women who undergo attempts at Essure placement are not able to rely on the device for birth control.
+It is important for women with Essure to know that, based on clinical studies, approximately 8 percent of women who undergo attempts at Essure placement are not able to rely on the device for birth control.